-Develops procedural skills of using Geographical Information Systems (GIS) to view, analyse and interpret places and draw conclusions from geographical data.
+Summer 1 Urban World cont. (urbanisation) Scarborough regeneration enquiry Develops procedural skills of using Geographical Information Systems (GIS) to view, analyse and interpret places and draw conclusions from geographical data.
 The enquiry links to development and urban studies and builds on pupils' own experiences to appreciate how their local urban area changes and enhance their sense of place.
-Natural ecosystem processes, the value of nature weighed against perspectives of countries at different stages of development to exploit natural ecosystems.
-Effects of exploiting ecosystems and ways to manage them.
+Weather World Weather and Climates)(Weather and Climates)Measuring elements of weather and factors influencing UK weather and global climate zones.
+How climate change is exacerbating weather hazards and how human activity (development) is affected by and relies on weather systems.
+Paper 1: Living with the Physical Environment: UK Physical landscapes - Coasts.
 Physical processes shaping coastlines and the interrelationships between human activity and physical processes.
 Holistic view of coastal hazard management approaches in terms of cost-benefit- analysis, from a range of perspectives and at a range of scales (sustainability).
-Links to climate change and weather hazards with a UK and Scarborough focus. case study - London Changing significance, at a range of temporal and spatial scales, in terms of physical, socio-economic and political aspects.
-Globalisation and historical links with Mumbai.
-Redevelopment and regeneration examples within London.
-Opportunities and challenges of urban growth linking aspects of globalisation, development gap - inequality (IMD), natural hazards (flood risk), climate change and sustainability of urban planning and resource management.
-This is a synoptic unit where pupils are required to study pre-released information relating to a contemporary geographical issue.
-The assessment requires students to apply understanding of the interrelationships between physical and human processes and to interpret, analyse and evaluate the information in an extended piece of writing.
+Links to climate change and weather hazards with a UK and Scarborough focus.
+Paper 1: Living with the physical environment: Section C: UK landscapes: Coasts_cont.
+Paper 1: Living with the physical environment: Section C: UK landscapes: Rivers.
+Paper 3: Geographical Applications: Section A: Issue Evaluation This is a synoptic unit where pupils are required to study pre-released information relating to a contemporary geographical issue.
+The assessment requires students to apply understanding of the inter- relationships between physical and human processes and to interpret, analyse and evaluate the information in an extended piece of writing.
 Sources could include maps at different scales, diagrams, graphs, statistics, photographs, satellite images, sketches, extracts from published materials, and quotes from different / conflicting interest groups, from which pupils consider and select a possible option in relation to the issue(s) and justify their decision.
-Summer 2 Scarborough regeneration enquiry cont.
-Threatened Living World (Hot Deserts / Arctic Region) Contrasting ecosystem processes / threats (climate change and development opportunities).
-Paper 3: Geographical Applications - Section B: Coasts Fieldwork / enquiry Enquiry skills of: suitability of enquiry question and location of data collection, Paper 2: Challenges in the Human Environment: Section A: Urban Challenges - NEE case study (India - Mumbai) UK major city case study - London Cont.
+Summer 2 Scarborough regeneration enquiry_cont.
+Threatened Living World (Biomes)Natural ecosystem processes, the value of nature weighed against perspectives of countries at different stages of development to exploit natural ecosystems.
+Effects of exploiting ecosystems and threats (climate change) and ways to manage them.
+Physical Environment: UK Physical landscapes - Coasts .
+Cont.
+Paper 3: Geographical Applications - Applying analytical and procedural skills to generic fieldwork questions and / or issue evaluations.
+Paper 3: Geographical Applications: Section B: Fieldwork: Applying analytical and procedural skills to generic fieldwork questions / possible fieldwork trip(s).